 Midland Steel Reinforcement Supplies

-In the top tier of independent fabricators in the UK and Ireland, Midland Steel’s bent rebar fabricating operation centres on value engineering and rationalisation.
+In the top tier of independent fabricators in the UK and Ireland, Midland Steel’s bent rebar fabricating operation focuses on value engineering and rationalization.
 As such, one of the key drivers to the business is to promote collaborative working within its industry.

 From 2D drawing to 3D model and manufacture

 In the initial stages of a project, Midland Steel reviews an engineer’s 2D drawings before converting them into a 3D model using Tekla Structures, to detail every element against the design brief.
 The constructible model is then submitted back to the engineers and the contractor for review.

 “At this stage, we’ve involved the contractor and the engineer, and as such, everybody is in agreement as to what they can physically see in 3D so there are no questions later saying, ‘I never saw that in the drawing.’
 We then plan with the contractor the delivery sequence,” clarifies Tony.
 “That’s the most important thing to take from this: that contractor involvement with the engineer and ourselves, collaboratively, is the only way it will work, pre-planning is pre-succession and no planning is planning no future.”